lovishvadh/json-validator/json-comparison-workflow/QUICK_START.md

 - ✅ Check webhook URL is correct
 - ✅ Verify channel permissions
 - ✅ Check GitHub Actions logs
+- ✅ **Note**: Notifications are only sent for differences/errors, not for successful comparisons

 ### Workflow not running?
 - ✅ Check cron schedule syntax